6 best Volume Mixer alternatives for Mac

 Learn more about how to customize your Mac’s audio.

-Best Volume Mixer alternatives for Mac
+Best Volume Mixer alternatives for Mac (free & paid)

 I'll be going over a few Volume Mixer equivalents for Mac that come with a variety of unique features to serve different needs.

-Boom3D gets deep into your Mac’s audio hardware, which is brilliant quality, by the way, and lets you actually harness its full potential.
-It’s essentially a sound enhancer that lets you access sound-boosting presets, use sliders to customize your own sound and enjoy patent-pending 3D Surround Sound through your earphones or speakers.
+Boom3D gets deep into your Mac's audio hardware, which is of brilliant quality, by the way, and lets you actually harness its full potential.
+It's essentially a sound enhancer that lets you access sound-boosting presets, use sliders to customize your own sound, and enjoy patent-pending 3D Surround Sound through your earphones or speakers.
 For example, I use it to both reduce notification sounds from other apps while listening to music on Spotify and customize my listening experience through higher ambiance and fidelity.
 There are also other features, like a Netflix surround sound extension.

 Pros: